 Typically, metal roofing is rated to withstand winds between 110 mph and 160 mph.
 As we noted earlier, some manufacturers will carry a line that is specifically meant for the HVHZs in Florida.
 With standing seam panels, there is no crevice along the exposed roof for leaks to develop, which is always to concern for tiled roofing.

-Add in the facts that metal roofs usually last 50+ years, the material is 100% recyclable and that cool roof technology significantly enhances its energy efficiency, and it’s hard not to call this the top choice for coastal roofing.
+Add in the fact that metal roofs usually last 50+ years, the material is 100% recyclable, and that cool roof technology significantly enhances its energy efficiency, and it’s hard not to call this the top choice for coastal roofing.

-The cost is generally $10 per sq. ft., give or take, depending on the system, and the value in terms of durability and longevity is fantastic.
+The cost is generally between $10.00 and $16.50 per sq. ft., give or take, depending on the system, roof difficulty, and local real estate market, but the value in terms of durability and longevity is fantastic.

 Other Roofing Materials or Types

-With all that said, if we were to rank the roofing materials from best to worst for coastal living, it would go like this:
+With all that said, if we were to rank all the available roofing materials from best to worst for coastal living, it would go like this:

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: